FREQUENTLY ASKED QUESTIONS

 Can anyone audition?

-What happens if I have a conflict with an audition date or rehearsal weekend?
+What if I have a conflict with an audition, rehearsal, or performance?

 As previously stated, being a member of this ensemble is a considerable commitment.
 Outside of a family emergency, immovable school commitment, or injury/ailment, members are expected to prioritize all GMUID events.
 Through clear communication and forethought, most conflicts are able to be resolved.

 Membership dues are an essential part of providing a world class experience.
 They are used to pay for necessities such as equipment, staff, transportation, facilities, hotels, and other operational expenses.
 We work hard each season to keep these dues as low as possible as to not exclude any potential member for financial reasons.

 As of 2020 the base dues are $1600 for the full season, with discounts provided to GMU students and veteran members.
 While these dues are almost entirely inclusive, there will be unavoidable additional expenses for things such as uniform accessories, personal travel costs, and meals.

 I don’t live in Northern Virginia, can I still be a part of the group?

 YES!
 In the past, we have had members and staff travel from North Carolina, Delaware, New Jersey, Maryland, Pennsylvania, Connecticut, and even Canada.
 These members sometimes undergo long weekly commutes, and other times move closer to the area temporarily.
 We are happy to help facilitate both versions of long distance membership- where there’s a will, there’s a way.